 # It is not only about child mortality – life expectancy by age

 Yes, the decline of child mortality matters a lot for the increase of life expectancy.
-But as this chart shows there is much more to it.
+But as this chart below shows, there is much more to it.

-But this chart here shows that the increase of life expectancy was not just due to the decrease in child mortality.
 Child mortality is defined as the number of children dying before their 5th birthday.
-To see how life expectancy has improved without taking child mortality into account we therefore have to look at the prospects of a child who just survived their 5th birthday: in 1845 a 5-year old could expect to live 55 years.
+To see how life expectancy has improved without taking child mortality into account we therefore have to look at the prospects of a child who just survived their 5th birthday: in 1841 a 5-year old could expect to live 55 years.
 Today a 5-year old can expect to live 82 years.
 An increase of 27 years.

 At higher ages mortality patterns have also changed.
 A 50-year old could once expect to live an additional twenty years.
-Today the life expectancy of a 50-year old has increased to 83.
+Today the life expectancy of a 50-year old has increased to an additional 33 years.

-And another important change can be studied in this chart: health inequality decreased hugely.
+And another important change can be studied in this chart: health inequality decreased very substantially.
 Look by how much life expectancy differed by age in 1845 – from 40 years for newborns to 79 for 70-year olds.
 Today this span is much smaller – from 81 to 86.
-This is because the chance of dying at a younger age has been steadily decreasing, which means that the equality of life spans lived increased.
+This is because the chance of dying at a younger age has been steadily decreasing, which means that the equality of life spans across all people has increased.